Smart-Ace-Designs/Astro-Space/README.md

 npx create-astro@latest -- --template smart-ace-designs/astro-space project-name
 ```
 ### PowerShell
+> __Bun 1.2.0__ is not currently supported with this function due to compatibility issues between the new text-based _bun.lock_ file and `astro install`.

 Add this function to your PowerShell profile or a PowerShell module:
 ```powershell
 function New-AstroProject